 Several friends have recently asked me to help them choose a humidifier in their home.
 I was able to offer the following experience:

 1. Before using a humidifier, always use a hygrometer (also known as a humidity gauge) to learn exactly what the relative humidity is in the area you want to humidify.
-Our company sells the Acu-Rite Digital Humidity Gauge.
-It is worth every penny; hang it on the wall so you are constantly reminded.
+Our company offers a variety from the standard AcuRite you see in the picture, and a full size, digital version and a mini hygrometer and a mold alert model.
+If it’s accurate, it doesn’t matter which model you go with because it will be worth every penny; hang it on the wall so you are constantly reminded.
 We have one in our home in our nursery and we use it daily.
 You only need to humidify the air if the relative humidity in the room is less than 40 percent.
-If it is over 50 percent, do not run a humidifier.
+If it is over 50 percent, do not run a humidifier (excess moisture can create mold issues).

-3. Placement of the humidifier in the room is very important.
+2. Placement of the humidifier in the room is very important.
 Humidifiers need to be elevated off the ground.
-Otherwise, the area directly around the humidifier will become to moist.
+Otherwise, the area directly around the humidifier can become to moist.
 This can create several problems, slippery wood floors that can cause falls or mold / mildew if carpeting is directly below.
-Our solution to this problem is to place the humidifer on a small table about two feet off the ground.
+Our solution to this problem is to place the humidifier on a small table about two feet off the ground.
 We put a towel directly under the humidifier to protect the table.

 4. It goes without saying that the humidifier should be cleaned regularly.
 The one we use, the Air-O-Swiss AOS7135 Ultrasonic Humidifier, lets us know when it needs to be cleaned.